Egypt - Land of the Pharaohs - 11 Day Tour

 - Enter the inner chamber of the Great Pyramid of Giza during a special morning visit

-Please note: September in Egypt will be warm with average daily temperatures between 20 and 30 c.
+Please note: Egypt will be warm with average daily temperatures between 20 and 30 c.
 Extreme temperatures are however moderated by the prevailing northern winds.
 Sun protection is the most important thing to consider and wearing a sunhat is essential.
 Cheap, and pure cotton, sunhats are made locally and available everywhere.
 Travel clothing should be light and comfortable, 100% cotton clothing is the best.

 - Ancient Egyptians

 We arrive in Cairo.